Competition in periodic media: II -- Segregative limit of pulsating fronts and "Unity is not Strength"-type result: Asymptotic behavior: the infinite competition limit

-Moreover, $\partial_{x}z\in\mathcal{C}^{0,\beta}\left(\mathbb{R}^{2}\right)$ and $\left(\partial_{x}z\right)_{|\Gamma}\ll0$. \end{thm} \begin{rem*} Of course, this type of result reminds strongly the celebrated paper by Angenent \cite{Angenent_1988} about the number of zeros of a solution of a parabolic equation.
-We stress that this result cannot be applied here because of the non-linear $\sigma\left[z\right]$.
-It will be clearly established during the proof that this lack of regularity is compensated here by the monotonicity of $z$. \end{rem*} Now the proof of Theorem \ref{thm:FB_reg_sum_up} begins with a couple of lemmas leading to the existence of $\Xi$. \begin{lem} The quantities:
+\begin{rem*} Of course, this type of result is strongly reminiscent of the celebrated paper by Angenent \cite{Angenent_1988} about the number of zeros of a solution of a parabolic equation.
+We stress that this result cannot be applied here because of the non-linearity due to $\sigma\left[z\right]$.
+It will be clearly established during the proof that this lack of regularity is compensated here by the monotonicity of $z$. \end{rem*} The proof of Theorem \ref{thm:FB_reg_sum_up} begins with a couple of lemmas leading to the existence of $\Xi$. \begin{lem} The quantities: